 L1 Visa Application Process

-Now that you know the basic eligibilities, requirements and fees surrounding the L-1 visa, here's a breakdown of the process of applying:
+Now that you know the basic eligibilities, requirements and fees surrounding the L-1 visa, here is a breakdown of the process of applying:

 Step 1: Hiring and consulting with an immigration lawyer